Our people use innovative thinking to deliver intelligent systems that make the world a safer place and to protect those who protect us.

 Gabby’s grew up wanting to fly helicopters for the Defence Force, however at that time female pilots were not permitted, so instead, she decided to fix them.
 Gabby completed an engineering degree and worked for the ADF across design, systems and project engineering.

 After more than 20 years in the Army Gabby was able to transfer her skills into a civilian career and today she leads the biggest Defence Company in Australia, delivering skills and capability to our customer, the Australian Defence Force.

 BAE Systems supports women in STEM by sponsorship events such as the Women in Aviation Awards and Women in Industry Awards etc. We are currently exploring opportunities for further education for females wishing to pursue a career in STEM.

 STEM | Edinburgh Air Show | BAE Systems Australia

 ATSI at BAE Systems

 As Australia’s largest Defence Company we must take the lead in ensuring gender diversity, inclusion and reconciliation with Aboriginal and Torres Strait Islanders peoples and flexible work practices.

-We do this though our Diversity & Inclusion strategy and Reconciliation Action Plan, as well as by partnering with external organisations and encouraging our employees to get involved in activities which foster a greater understanding and awareness of the importance of diversity and inclusion.
+We do this through our Diversity & Inclusion strategy and Reconciliation Action Plan, as well as by partnering with external organisations and encouraging our employees to get involved in activities that foster a greater understanding and awareness of the importance of diversity and inclusion.

 One of the key areas we really need to focus more in is recruiting and retaining the pipeline of talented people from diverse backgrounds.